torchbox/wagtail-wordpress-import/docs/prefilters.md

 **To change the configuration:**

-copy the `DEFAULT_PREFILTERS` above to your own settings file and change the name to `WAGTAIL_WORDPRESS_IMPORT_PREFILTERS`
+Create you own settings config called `WAGTAIL_WORDPRESS_IMPORT_PREFILTERS` with the FUNCTIONS you need to run, in the order they should be run.

-Example: using custom options in the bleach filter
+Example: Using custom options in the bleach filter
 ```python

 WAGTAIL_WORDPRESS_IMPORT_PREFILTERS = [